Taxation of grants, scholarships and awards for merit

 - Finnish Work Environment Fund, operating under the auspices of the Ministry of Social Affairs and Health.

-According to the Universities Act (558/2009), as of 2010, Finnish universities and higher education institutions have not been public entities.
+According to the Universities Act (558/2009), as of 2010, Finnish universities and higher education institutions are not public entities.
 Most universities are independent institutions under public law, while certain universities are foundations governed by private law.
 For purposes of taxation, neither public nor foundation universities are public entities.

 In addition, the following are not treated as being among the public entities referred to in section 82, subsection 2 of the act on income tax: